Integrating Hydesign into novel 3d Modeling Workflows

 Abstract

-This project was conducted independently as a small part of my self-financed research aimed at addressing the challenges of prolonged seated pedaling, particularly in stationary and virtual cycling.
-The goal of this case study was to explore how incorporating Hydesign into novel 3D modeling workflows could accelerate design iterations and improve the feasibility of bike saddle paddings.
+This project was conducted independently as part of my self-financed research into the challenges of prolonged seated pedaling, particularly within stationary and virtual cycling.
+The purpose of this case study was to explore how incorporating HyDesign into novel 3D modeling processes could accelerate design iterations and improve the feasibility of producing functional bike saddle padding.

-The outcome demonstrated the effective integration of these workflows within a limited budget, contributing to the exploration and implementation of new approaches in 3D concept modeling and prototyping.
+The outcome demonstrated the effective integration of these workflows within a limited budget, contributing valuable insights into the exploration and implementation of novel approaches in 3D concept modeling and prototyping.

 Introduction